Yorkcla/GenAI-demo-for-MTRSID/README.md

     Choose the number of phases, tonality, and musical genre for key modulation.
     Input a chord for altered chord generation.

-Further details will be available in the forthcoming publication.
+Further details will be available in the publication.

 ## License